cgwire/kitsu/docs/getting-started-production/README.md

 You have two ways to display data on this page.
 The first one is **Retakes**, the setting per default.

-The **Retakes** display lets you see the number of retakes (back and forth) for each episode on each task type.
-Only three colors are displayed: the **validated**, the **retakes**, and the **in progress** tasks.
+The **Retakes** display lets you see the number of retakes (back-and-forth) for each episode on each task type.
+Only three colors are displayed: the **validated as Green**, the **retakes as Red**, and the **in progress as Grey** tasks.

 ![Global View Episode](../img/getting-started/global_view_episode_retake.png)

- If you unfold an episode, you will see the percentage of each take and the evolution of the retakes VS Validates.
+ If you unfold an episode, you will see the percentage of each take and the evolution of the retakes VS validattion.

  It helps you to see the progress of each episode task per task.

 ![Global View Episode Unfold](../img/getting-started/global_view_episode_retake_detail.png)